Wesley Willis: Song structure and themes

 "Hellride" was the term used by Willis to describe his encounters with "demons" (delusions brought on by schizophrenia), which occurred mainly on the CTA bus lines in Chicago.
 According to Willis, his demons were trying to ruin his "Harmony Joy Music" or "Joy Rides".
+Every song ends with Willis saying the phrase "rock over London, rock on Chicago", plus a commercial tagline, such as "Wheaties: Breakfast of Champions", or "Ford: Quality is Job One".

 The Wesley Willis Fiasco songs were punk rock songs with Willis howling his obscene, absurd rants as lyrics.
-The band recorded three cover songs, including of Thin Lizzy's "Jailbreak".
+The band recorded three cover songs, including of Thin Lizzy's "Jailbreak", though the band only released one album.

 As a solo artist, Willis filled his albums with funny, bizarre, tense, and often obscene statements about crime, fast food, cultural trends, bus routes, violent confrontations with superheroes, and commands for his "demons" to engage in bestiality (in The Daddy of Rock 'n' Roll, Willis explained that these songs would "gross out" the demons enough to make them leave him alone).

 Critic Stephen Thomas Erlewine of AllMusic wrote that despite Willis' prolific output his songs were essentially variations on the same simple structure, melody and lyrical themes.
-He also questioned record company motives for releasing albums by Willis: "It's certainly admirable that Willis has decided to not be tied down by his schizophrenia, but it often seems that his audience is laughing at him, not with him."
-Erlewine also wrote that listening to a Willis record felt "exploitive".
+Although he admired Willis for defying his schizophrenia, he suspected that audiences may have laughed at him rather than with him, and felt that his condition made critical judgement and listening challenging.